rodneyshupe/Cookbook/Recipes/Entrees/Lamb/LambDibi.rst

 Directions
 ----------

-1. Marinate the lamb and onions: Season the lamb all over with salt and pepper in a large baking dish.
-Add half each of the oil, Dijon, garlic, vinegar, and chili flakes.
-Squeeze over half of the lemon and toss everything to combine.
+1. Marinate the lamb: season the lamb all over with salt and pepper in a large baking dish, then add half each of the oil, Dijon, garlic, vinegar, and chili flakes; squeeze over half of the lemon and toss to combine.
-2. In a medium baking dish, toss the onions with the remaining ingredients, plus the whole grain mustard, salt, and pepper.
-Cover both the lamb and onions and refrigerate overnight.
+2. Marinate the onions: in a medium baking dish, toss the onions with the remaining ingredients plus the whole grain mustard, salt, and pepper, then cover both the lamb and onions and refrigerate overnight.
-3. Grill the lamb and onions: Light a grill.
-Grill the lamb until charred on the outside and cooked to your liking.
-If grilling inside, you may need to finish the lamb in a 400F oven.
+3. Grill the lamb: light a grill and grill the lamb until charred on the outside and cooked to your liking; if grilling inside, you may need to finish it in a 400F oven.
-4. Grill the onions until soft and lightly charred, 7 to 8 minutes.
-   Transfer the lamb to a cutting board to rest for 10 minutes, then thinly slice.
-5. Serve with the mustard sauce and baguette, plus the collard greens and rice, if using.
+4. Grill the onions until soft and lightly charred, 7 to 8 minutes; transfer the lamb to a cutting board to rest 10 minutes, then thinly slice.
+Serve with the mustard sauce and baguette, plus the collard greens and rice, if using.